stevedatadog/katacoda-scenarios/datadog-201/1-exec-dash/1-preset-widgets.md

 ### Executive Dashboard Requirements
-The Storedog CEO want's a single dashboard that they can glance at to get a solid view of the business Key Performance Indicators (KPIs).
+The Storedog CEO wants a single dashboard that they can glance at to get a solid view of the business Key Performance Indicators (KPIs).
 They want to see a mixture of revenue, user experience, and systems metrics.
 Specifically:

   - Average revenue by minute, with some indicator that Storedog is generating at least $8 a minute in revenue
   - A summary of a Service Level Objective (SLO): 99% checkout flow success over the past week